This post may contain affiliate links. For more information, read my disclosure policy.

 - Cool completely before slicing into bars.
 They will firm up as they set.
 If they seem to not firm up, chill them before slicing.

-This post has been sponsored by McCormick.
+This post was sponsored by McCormick in 2015.
 All opinions are 100% my own, as always!

 **Did you make this recipe?
 Don’t forget to give it a star rating below!**